Contest submissions as well as free General submissions are open below, until midnight on Feb. 1 EST.

 - All entries must be sent through our Submittable interface.

-- All contest entries will be considered for publication in Slippery Elm’s 2017 issue.
+- All contest entries will be considered for publication in Slippery Elm’s print issue.

 - We welcome General Submissions from all, but those currently or recently affiliated with the University of Findlay or Slippery Elm should refrain from entering the Contests.
 Although judging will be blind, we wish to avoid any potential appearance of conflict of interest.

 Submit one original, previously unpublished story or essay here.
 There's no fee for regular submissions, but contest entrants get a copy of the winning issue.
-Pieces longer than 5000 words present a difficult fit for our print issue, but we encourage writers to submit longer works for our Online-Only content.
+Pieces longer than 5000 words present a difficult fit for our print issue, but we may consider longer works for online publication.

 Submit 1-3 original, previously unpublished poems here.
 There's no fee for regular submissions, but contest entrants get a copy of the winning issue.